Admission and Fees

 There is a threshold level of savings of £23,250.
 If you have this level of savings or more then assistance will not be available and you will have to pay your own fees.
 This is called ‘Self-Funding’.
 Nonetheless it is still important to ensure that you complete the assessment form, as your circumstances may change such that you become eligible for Social Services funding in the future.

 If you do not have savings of over £23,250 but own your own home then Bury Social Services will fund you until the property is sold.
 Clearly if this realises equity in excess of £23,250 then you will become self-funding.
-The agreement for interim funding will be under a legal contact between you and Bury Social Services.
+The agreement for interim funding will be under a legal contact between you and Manchester Social Services.

 Privately Funded Rooms are available and can be discussed with the Home Manager.